Team997Coders/BB2018BallFindingVision/readme.md

 ## Choosing which system to build for
 As there is no way to autodetect which system you want to build for, such as building for a Raspberry Pi on a windows desktop, you have to manually select which system you want to build for.
-To do this, open the `build.gradle` file.
-Near the top at line 10 starts a group of comments explaining what to do.
-For a basic rundown, there are 3 lines that start with `ext.buildType =`.
-To select a device, just uncomment the system you want to build for.
+To do this, use the -Ptarget=<target> parameter for the gradle build.
+The valid targets are windows (the default), arm-raspbian, armhf.
+So for example, to build for the raspberry pi, use `gradlew build -Ptarget="arm-raspbian"`.

-Note it is possible to easily switch which system you want to target.
-To do so, just switch which build type is uncommented.
-When you do this, you will have to run a clean `gradlew clean` in order to clear out any old artifacts.
+When you change targets, you should run a clean `gradlew clean` in order to clear out any old artifacts from other targets.

 ## Choosing the camera type
 The original WPILib sample only supported getting camera input from the roboRio, which is the only method supported when running vision processing on Windows.
 This made testing on a Windows platform impractical.
 It did support direct USB connect, but only via raspbian.
 So you could debug on Windows, but you had to remote run the application on raspbian.
 Again, troublesome.